Now Enrolling for Adult, Adolescent, and Parent Programs!

 Weekly Attendance in Multi-Family DBT Skills Groups

-Weekly Attendance in the Teen-only skills groups (after attending the 4 Multi-Family Groups)
+Weekly Attendance in the Teen-only skills groups for teens 14-18 years old

-After attending the Multi-Family DBT Skills group with their parents/caregivers, the adolescent client attends 4 teen-only skills group modules with other teens who have completed the Multi-Family groups.
-This process takes approximately 24 weeks for the adolescent to complete.
+After attending the Multi-Family DBT Skills groups with their parents or caregivers, the 14-18 year old client attends 4 teen-only skills group modules with other teens who have completed the Multi-Family groups.
+This process takes approximately 28-30 weeks for the teen to complete.

-The 4 multi-family and 4 teen-only skills groups modules are as follows:
+The Pre-Teen and Teen program skills group modules are as follows:

 Distress Tolerance